 This herby salmon burger recipe is simple, really delicious, and would make an excellent addition to your seafood recipe rotation!

-We kept this salmon burger recipe super simple (though we listed some really delicious variations at the very bottom of this article!) and decided to really lean into the flavors of fresh herbs.
-The use of raw, fresh salmon and fresh herbs and garlic really makes a difference here + and the smear of Green Goddess dressing takes everything over the edge!
+We kept this salmon burger recipe super simple (though we listed some really delicious recipe variations in this article) and decided to really lean into the flavors of fresh herbs.
+The use of raw, fresh salmon, fresh herbs, and grated garlic really make a difference here …and the smear of Green Goddess dressing takes the whole thing to the next level.

 We served our salmon burgers on real-deal burger buns (GF, of course) with lettuce leaves and a very generous smear of the most delicious, herby Green Goddess sauce…YUM!
-Here’s everything you’ll need:
+Here’s everything you’ll need (find exact ingredient amounts in the recipe card).

 For the Salmon Burgers: